davi-costa-de-melo/todo-app-rest-api/README.md

 - `PATCH /tasks/:id`: Marks or unmarks a task as done. `id` is the `id` of the task to be updated.
 If there is any error, it returns a message with the description of the error that occurred.

 - `DELETE /tasks/:id`: Deletes a task. `id` is the `id` of the task to be deleted.
-If there is an error, it returns a message with the description of the error that occurred.
+If there is any error, it returns a message with the description of the error that occurred.

 - `DELETE /tasks/completed`: Deletes all tasks that have `session_id` information equal to the `sessionId` cookie sent in the request and `done` information equal to `true`.
-If there is an error, it returns a message with the description of the error that occurred.
+If there is any error, it returns a message with the description of the error that occurred.

 ## Technologies Used 🚀